AI Data Center Power - Market Intelligence

 Fervo Energy makes 24/7 carbon-free baseload power by drilling deep into hot rock and creating artificial underground reservoirs.
 They took horizontal drilling and hydraulic stimulation from the oil and gas industry and applied it to geothermal energy - tapping heat sources that were never accessible before.

-Founded 2017 by Tim Latimer and Jack Norbeck, Fervo has moved from breakthrough to commercial scale.
-Cape Station, their 500 MW flagship project in Utah, begins delivering first power to the grid in 2026.
+Founded 2017 by Tim Latimer and Jack Norbeck.
+Cape Station, their 500 MW flagship project in Utah, starts delivering first power to the grid in 2026.
 Google is already buying their electricity for data centers.
 Fervo went public in May 2026 (Nasdaq: FRVO) - the first geothermal IPO in over a decade - at a valuation over $10B.

 • HQ: Houston, TX